(German roast pork)

 - Place the roast, fat side down, in the roasting pan on top of the vegetables.
 Cover the pan with foil, place in the oven and roast for 1 hour.

 - Remove the foil from the pan and turn the roast fat side up.
-Cut deep crosshatches in the fat in a diamond pattern and place the roast, uncovered, back in the oven.
+Cut crosshatches in the fat in a diamond pattern, but try to avoid cutting into the meat itself.
+Place the roast, uncovered, back in the oven.
 Roast for another 1 1/2 hours to 3 hours, or until the roast is tender and well browned on the outside.
 A meat thermometer inserted into the center of the roast should read 165°F.

 - Remove the roast to a cutting board, cover it lightly with foil and let it rest for about 20 minutes while you make the gravy.

 - Knead the flour and butter together with your fingers to make a doughy paste and set aside in a small bowl.
-Strain the pan juices from the roasting pan and save the vegetables if you like to serve with the roast.
+Strain the pan juices from the roasting pan into a sauce pan.
+Save the vegetables to serve with the roast if you like, or use instead of butter and flour to thicken the gravy (see variations).
 Add enough water, stock, wine or beer to the pan juices to make 2 cups.

 - Bring the pan juices to a simmer in a saucepan over medium heat.
 Whisk small pieces of the butter-flour paste into the pan juices until the gravy is thickened to your liking.
-Reduce heat to low and simmer for another 5-10 minutes.
+Reduce heat to low and simmer for another 5 to 10 minutes.
 Adjust seasoning to taste.

 - Slice the roast thinly and serve with the pan gravy on the side.